 Understanding Your Local Problem

-The information provided above is only a generalized description of taxi driver robbery.
+The information provided is only a generalized description of acquaintance rape of college students.
 You must combine the basic facts with a more specific understanding of your local problem.
 Analyzing the local problem carefully will help you design a more effective response strategy.

 Asking the Right Questions

 The following are some critical questions you should ask in analyzing your particular acquaintance rape problem, even if the answers are not always readily available.
 Your answers to these and other questions will help you choose the most appropriate set of responses later on.
 Victims